 We believe the concept “pay it forward” is essential to raising the knowledge, skills and safety of the arboriculture profession.
 Craig Bachmann, Lead Arborist & Manager at Tree133, was fortunate to learn from world-class arborists early in his career.
 Today, he strives to continue that legacy of mentorship through writing, speaking and hands-on training events.

-Craig is currently working on several articles to be published in TCIA Magazine and Arborist News.
-He has become a frequent speaker at regional and national conferences, including TCI Expo, the largest tree care event in the world.
+Craig has several articles published in TCIA Magazine and Arborist News.
+He has become a frequent speaker at regional and national events, including the PNW ISA conference and TCI Expo, the largest tree care event in the world.
 He has also presented several educational webinars and TreeConferenceCalls sponsored by Tree Stuff.

 Craig is an outstanding arborist with great climbing skills and a gift of leadership that can't be taught.
 If you are ever in need of someone for arboriculture work or trining needs, Tree133 is the place to call.

 — Cole S.